 There is also flexibility in the size of projects.
 Larger projects give students more a sense of achievement, but students with less ability or fewer organizational skills can be left behind.
 Larger projects usually elicit more overall effort from the best students.
 Smaller projects can have a higher concepts-to-code ratio, and because more of them can be assigned, the opportunity exists to address a variety of different areas.

 Again, as with research projects, the students should first submit a proposal.
-The student handout should include the same elements listed in Section C.1.
-The instructor's supplement includes a set of twelve possible programming projects.
+The student handout should include the same elements listed in the preceding section.
+The IRC includes a set of 12 possible programming projects.